Transporting a car across an ocean can be a hassle, and putting in the time to find a reliable carrier isn’t all that much fun.

 Air transport is quite expensive compared to the other methods, but it’s faster.
 A car is quite heavy and will place a large load on the aircraft, so usually, only one car is loaded per airplane.
 This is what makes the price jack up, with the plus side being a quick delivery within a day or so.

 Cars may be secured via cables and straps inside the cargo airplane or even placed inside a crate for protection.

-RORO stands for “Roll-On/Roll-Off” and is another international shipping option which is ideal for heavy vehicles such as RVs, buses, and machinery.
+RORO stands for “Roll-On/Roll-Off” and is another international shipping option that is ideal for heavy vehicles such as RVs, buses, and machinery.
 You drive your car directly onto the ship and directly off once you reach your destination.

 There are pros and cons to using RORO – one good thing about it is that it’s cheaper than paying for a shipping container.

 A disadvantage, though, is that a person needs to be present to drive the vehicle and accompany the car all throughout the journey.
 Also, the car needs to be running.
 If you are trying to ship a non-working vehicle, you can’t use this method.

 Shipping containers are the middle ground when it comes to overseas transportation.
 This option can take up to 3 – 12 weeks for a car to arrive at its intended destination.